 JUDICIAL INDEPENDENCE OVER THE LONG RUN (with Avner Seror)

-AN INVESTIGATION INTO THE CAUSES OF ABOLITION OF SLAVERY (with Ekaterina Zhuravskaya)
+AN INVESTIGATION INTO THE CAUSES OF ABOLITION OF SLAVERY: THE CASE OF UNCLE TOM'S CABIN (with Ekaterina Zhuravskaya)

 SEMINARS AND CONFERENCES